- Description

 Details

-Brilliant sizzling, scarlet-orange flowers cover this vibrant ornamental plant, with velvety textured leaves and huge 7 to 9cm (3 to 4in) dahlia-like blooms.
+Brilliant sizzling, scarlet-orange flowers cover this vibrant ornamental plant, with velvety textured leaves and 7cm (3in) dahlia-like blooms.

-Tithonia rotundifolia 'Torch', also known as 'Red Torch' form large, but compact plants for the back of the border.
+Tithonia rotundifolia 'Torch', also known as 'Red Torch' form large, but compact plants for the centre and back of the border.
 The plant is multi-branched, giving multitudes of flowers per plant.
+The blooms are borne on long stalks.

-Native to Mexico, where it grows tall, perhaps to 180cm (6ft) or more, but in our gardens it will only reach a respectable 90 to 120cm (3 to 4ft).
+Often referred to as the Mexican Sunflower, it is native to Mexico where it grows tall, perhaps to 180cm (6ft) or more, but in our gardens it will only reach a respectable 90 to 120cm (3 to 4ft).

 Tithonia loves the sun and is tolerant of hot summer weather and drought, It will also tolerate infertile soil and a fair amount of neglect, giving blooms from mid summer until the first frosts.
 They are very easy and rewarding to grow, and perfect for new gardeners and children.